-In this section, we investigate some of the properties of single changes to a revision model or belief set using the MC-revision function \.
-We assume throughout some revision model M capturing the extended belief set E and the belief set $K \subseteq E$ .
-When M (or E) is revised by E the properties of E are obvious: E the characterization of of the new extended set $E_A^$ .
-Since minimal mutilation of the ordering relation $\leq$ is intended to preserve as many conditional beliefs as possible, we must determine precisely which conditionals in E remain in $E_A^$ and which are sacrificed.
+In this section, we investigate some of the properties of single changes to a revision model or belief set using the MC-revision function .
+We assume throughout some revision model M capturing the extended belief set E and the belief set $K \subseteq E$.
+When M (or K or E) is revised by A the properties of K_A^ are obvious: $K_A^ = K_A^{}^M$, where ${}^M$ is the AGM operator determined by M. Of more interest is the characterization of of the new extended set E_A^ .
+Since minimal mutilation of the ordering relation \leq is intended to preserve as many conditional beliefs as possible, we must determine precisely which conditionals in E remain in E_A^ and which are sacrificed.
 Since we are interested in single revisions, we restrict our attention (for the time being) to simple conditionals of the form A > B where both A and B are objective.
 One important property to note is the following: